rava-dosa/beautiful-jekyll/_posts/2019-02-21-The-it-flowers.md

 The 'it' flowers, they wanted what others had,
 Some 'it' wanted to experience the subtle human touch,
 Some 'it' wanted to be the part of human celebrations,
-But Nobody wanted the it flower for what they were.
+But Nobody wanted the 'it' flower for what they were.

 Some 'it' were happy with there freedom,
 They were lonely but happy,